Friday, January 25, 2019

 Roma behind the scenes ©2019 Netflix

-This autobiographical feature set in the 1970s has influences from the Italian Neorealistic Period.
+This semi-autobiographical feature set in the 1970s has influences from the Italian Neorealistic Period.
 The black-and-white epic has no music score, and the songs are incidental and come out on the radio or TV.
 And those songs set in motion the characters’ mood.

 The sound is an essential part of the film.
 Those sounds give the climactic moments a hyper-realistic effect and a lively sensation of experiencing the events that connect them with nature, like the earthquake and the ocean waves.